awacs/PrenatalSVDiscoveryProject/algorithm_integration/README.md

 # Algorithm integration

-Per-algorithm integration is the first step of the pipeline after SV calls have been standardized.

-This workflow considers samples to belong to a variant calling group, which is a subset of a larger processing batch.
-For example, samples may have been sequenced in two batches, which should be cons one , within which a family which was called jointly,

-The workflow thus expects a batch key, e.g.
+This workflow integrates all variant calls in a batch of samples on a per-algorithm basis.

+Frequently, samples are called jointly in a small group, which is a subset of a larger batch of sequencing libraries.
+To accomodate this paradigm, the user specifies a sample key, indicating which group and batch each sample belongs to, e.g.

 ```
 sample	group	batch
 11194.fa	11194	pcr_plus
 11006.mo	11006	pcr_minus
 ```

+The workflow expects a PE/SR VCF for each group, and a depth bed for each batch, and integrates all variants belonging to a single batch.
+A group may be a single sample; simply use the sample ID as the group ID.

 ## Input files